skohub-io/swib20-workshop/resources/README.md

 [![Video](/img/publish-vocab.png)](https://youtu.be/b3uwi4A5NhM)

-See [here](/resources/publish-vocab.md) for a write up of the steps shown in the recording
+See [here](/resources/publish-vocab.md) for a write up of the steps shown in the recording.

 ## 5 Configuring the SkoHub Editor with JSON Schema

+See [here](/resources/configure-editor.md) for a write up of the steps shown in the recording.

 ## 6 Subscribe and publish to SKOS concepts with SkoHub PubSub